 From insights to impact

-Our MS in Business Analytics program offers an in-depth program that gives you the technical skills and to make sound business decisions.
+Our MS in Business Analytics program offers an in-depth program that gives you the technical skills and knowledge to make sound business decisions.
 Through consulting work, internships, and a practicum, you’ll have several experiential learning opportunities to apply what you’re learning in the classroom to today’s business problems.
 Our program allows working professionals to continue their careers as they enter graduate school with our evening and online class offerings.
 Benefits of our program include:

 Convenience and flexibility with online and evening class options to allow professionals to continue their careers or complete an internship